aloefflerj/astro-focus-kit/README.md

 # :star: Astro Focus Kit :star:
 ## Description
-Astro Focus Kit is an app that helps you to deal with web procrastination and lack of focus.
+:star: Astro Focus Kit is an app that helps you to deal with web procrastination and lack of focus.
 It is both a chrome extension and a web app.
-- The chrome extension acts as a website blocker
+- 🚫 The chrome extension is as a website blocker
-- The web app acts as a task manager
+- 📆 The web app is a task manager

-## How start using it
+## How to start using it

 ### Production
 #### [**Register your account**]